CAN nightlife Save main street?

 A popular misconception is that the dining and entertainment industry will fill the gaps in Main Street But is retail really dying or is it being reinvented?
 And are more hospitality businesses really the key to a more vibrant downtown?

 Trends show that for retailers to survive, they have to be local, experiential and high-end—marking a transition from services over goods.
 In the age when consumers can have any product at the click of the button, they need motivation to get out of the house.
 Traditional retail storefronts are responding—with custom clothes fittings, clubs for enthusiasts, events, educational workshops and fun selfie opportunities.
-Read more about this trend.
+See London Nighttime Commission Report.

 Three leading thought leaders and experts on retail and main street revitalization will share their experiences.

 Retailers that didn’t pivot to new market demands leave behind gaping holes in main streets.
 And cafes, restaurants and nightclubs are ready to fill them.
 But as a main street becomes populated with more and more hospitality uses, what is lost in the main street experience?
 Is nightlife truly the savior of main street?

 Tom Moriarity Tom has a background in urban mixed-use development, commercial area management, downtown revitalization strategies, retail programming and historic preservation.
 He manages design and development planning studies for large-scale urban mixed-use projects, urban entertainment/retail projects, commercial and historic districts, and commercial development analysis.
 He is one of four individuals credited with the development of the Main Street Model adopted by the National Trust for Historic Preservation, and served as the founding executive director of the National Main Street Center.